bananabrick/random/results.md

 Notes:
 - This benchmark was also run with 1MB, 100MB, and we saw the throughputs/latencies scale linearly.
-For example, for 1MB files, sync latencies were 2-3ms.
+For example, for 1MB files, sync latencies were 2-3ms, compared to 20-30ms for 10MB files, and 200-300ms for 100MB files.

-**Benchmark 7:** statfs with many files(statfs_many_files).
+**Benchmark 11:** statfs with many files.
+- Name: statfs_many_files
 - Methodology:
     1. statfs was called on the parent directory after creation + 100KB writes on a file.
-    3. The benchmark was run for 600 seconds.
+    3. The benchmark was run for 600 seconds on each run.
     4. Note that the throughput numbers in the benchmark aren't accurate, since the throughput column is measuring the throughput of the entire (file create/write + statfs) operation.
        However, the latency numbers, measure only the latency of the statfs call and are accurate.
 The average latency numbers can be used to calculate the average throughput.
+    5. The benchmark was run thrice on each file system.
 - Results:
 1. ext4 results from each of the runs.
 ```